kevinmastascusa/scaffold_ai/README.md

 ### Configuration

 All paths and settings are centrally managed in `scaffold_core/config.py`.
 The configuration automatically adapts to your workspace location, making the project portable for anyone who clones the repository.

+### LLM Integration

+The project uses Hugging Face's Transformers library with the following features:
+- Mistral-7B-Instruct model by default
+- Automatic GPU acceleration when available
+- Mixed precision for better memory efficiency
+- Easy model switching and parameter tuning

+For detailed setup and configuration options, see the [Local Setup Guide](documentation/local_setup_guide.md).

 ## 🎯 Goals and Objectives